 All families on the McCarthey Campus are invited to participate in an evening of Family Caroling, celebrated in St. Margaret's Chapel.
 This school tradition dates well back to Rowland Hall boarding school days and continues to be a wonderful way to kick off the holiday season.

 First graders spend part of the fall and winter learning about the beauty and importance of the world's rainforests.
 To accompany their study, they have, since 1993, held their annual First-Grade Penny Drive to raise money to purchase a section of the rainforest to be preserved.

-Grandparents Day is celebrated the Tuesday before Thanksgiving.
-We enjoy meeting the grandparents who come from nearby and far away to join us for a short program, tours, and classroom visits.
+On Grandparents Day, we enjoy meeting grandparents who come from nearby and far away to join us for a short program, tours, and classroom visits.
 Grandparents Day replaced Special Friends Day in 2011, which had been an annual event at the school for many years.

 The entire Upper School student body and faculty, with the support of 30 to 40 parents, participate in the Half Day Whole Heart service project in mid-October (the afternoon of the PSAT test).
 On this day, students, teachers, and parent volunteers blanket the community and work with over a dozen nonprofits.
 This half day of service was instituted in 2003.

 The Hallmarker Dinner recognizes many donors who have made another successful year possible for the Annual Fund.
 Donors and class liaisons, as well as departing trustees, are recognized.
 Student musical performances are a highlight of this evening event that has taken place in early May since 1984.